elihoole/elihoole.github.io/_posts/2025-11-05-learning-and-retaining-in-the-age-of-ai.md

 # Output over craft

-A reflection on the effects oWhile the Now, this veMy strength as an engineer is big-picture thinking; many observant senior engineers, to whom I've reported, have told me this.
-Details though have always required effort.
-Yet here's the irony: to truly understand big pictures—ones built on mathematical insight or years of experimental results, ones worth knowing, ones that blow your mind—I've had to work through the details.
-Symbolic reasoning only emerged from manipulating raw numerics, working through toy problems, and tracing patterns across them.
-Slowly, line by line, on paper.
-Lectures felt like wasted time.
-Real learning, to me, meant sitting down with a textbook, a few sheets of paper, a pen, and a calculator, and grinding through the particulars.
-Similarly, when it came to understanding large software systems, I had to step through the debugger and inspect intermediate values.y march of abstraction is why software runs the world: it frees up our cognition for composition and enables API monkeys like me to write and run software that doesn't break.
-Yet it also means that many of us are out of touch with the low-level machinery of how software actually works.

-Is there a point on the curve of abstraction where we stop doing our jobs as engineers?
+A reflection on the effects of abstractIs there a point on the curve of abstraction where we stop doing our jobs as engineers?
 Questions once rooted in technology are now questions of economics, and in most production systems, we simply choose between "managed" services.
-Is a "search engineer" who simply picks between Typesense Cloud vs. Algolia for building an e-commerce site, largely basing the choice on projected monthly cost, actually doing search engineering?ond cause is circumstantial, the first raises deeper questions about how abstraction shapes our everyday work.
+Is a "search engineer" who simply picks between Typesense Cloud vs. Algolia for building an e-commerce site, largely basing the choice on projected monthly cost, actually doing search engineering?on, AI, and disembodied work.

-In Grady Booch's words, the story of software is one of rising abstraction.
-We see it most clearly in the evolution of programming languages.
-Today, hardly anyone writes assembly.
-Even C programmers rarely think in terms of registers, flags, or instruction timing.
-Compilers and runtimes decide register allocation, instruction selection, inlining, and vectorization.
-In the 1980s, every software engineer would have had to worry about memory management.
-We no longer do.
-The same pattern repeats across the stack:bstraction, AI, and disembodied work.

 ## Table of Contents